O.J. Simpson Prosecutor Marcia Clark Comments On The Juice’s Recent Booting From The Cosmopolitan

 — TMZ (@TMZ) November 17, 2017

 Along with Christopher Darden, Clark was given the difficult task of prosecuting O.J. during his 1995 double-murder trial.
-Despite having a strong case against the former running back, the defense was able to persuade the jury there was reasonable doubt when it came to the DNA evidence.
+Despite having a strong case against the former running back, the defense was able to persuade the jury that there was reasonable doubt when it came to the DNA evidence.

 Clark was portrayed by Sarah Paulson in The People v.
 O.J.
 Simpson: American Crime Story earlier this year.
 Paulson’s portrayal earned her a Golden Globe and a Primetime Emmy.
 Paulson even took Clark with her as her guest to the Primetime Emmy Awards and thanked the attorney in her acceptance speech.